-We have audited Schoolcraft College's (the "College") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the College's major federal program for the year ended June 30, 2019.
-The College's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Schoolcraft College's (the "College") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the College's major federal programs for the year ended June 30, 2020.
+The College's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.